celery/cyme/docs/introduction.rst

 Synopsis
 ========

-Cyme is a distributed application to manage a cluster of Celery worker instances.
+Cyme is the Celery instance manager, a distributed application that manages clusters of Celery worker instances.
 Every machine (physical or virtual) runs the ``cyme-branch`` service.

 Requirements
 ============